 A 6.1km pathway from the existing path near Griffith Street, Mannering Park via Ruttleys Road and the Pacific Highway to the existing shared path at Tall Timbers Road.
 This option will be predominately on ground concrete with three short bridges over existing pipelines and stormwater channels.

 The project is listed in Council’s Bike Plan, s7.12 Contributions Plan and is a long-advocated community priority.

-- Share your preference and thoughts on our interactive map
+- Sharing their preference and thoughts on our interactive map (now closed)

-- Register to attend the drop-in information session at the Mannering Park Community Hall on Tuesday 2 March
+- Attending a community drop-in information session at the Mannering Park Community Hall

 Frequently asked questions

 What is the width of the shared path?

 The width for both pathway options will be 2.5m.

 What other features and safety measures will be included with the path?